eliaxelang007/rhythm.js/README.md

 };
 ```

-# Credits
+## Credits
-If you find any bugs while using this library, don't hesitate to file an [issue](https://github.com/eliaxelang007/rhythm.js/issues) or [pull request](https://github.com/eliaxelang007/rhythm.js/pulls) on [GitHub](https://github.com/eliaxelang007/rhythm.js)!
+If you encounter any bugs or see any issues with this library, don't hesitate to file an [issue/suggestion](https://github.com/eliaxelang007/rhythm.js/issues) or [pull request](https://github.com/eliaxelang007/rhythm.js/pulls) on [GitHub](https://github.com/eliaxelang007/rhythm.js)!

+The API is still constantly changing, so it's not production ready.
+(Yet!)

-Sample music in tests from [StarryAttic](https://www.youtube.com/watch?v=FqI9cM6fczU) on Youtube!
+Sample music in tests from [StarryAttic](https://www.youtube.com/watch?v=FqI9cM6fczU) on Youtube.